All Episodes

 Instead of asking the public to make sacrifices, he cut taxes.

-Um wait a minute.
+Wait a minute.

-Um Bush didn't start the wars, uh Al Qaeda started the wars.
+Bush didn't start the wars.

 We finally got some guts and did something about it.

-Uh but we we didn't start any wars.
+But we didn't start any wars.

 What kind of sacrifice were you prepared to make, sir?

-Well, uh that information actually was published by Bruce Bartlett, who was an advisor to the Republican Party and Bush.
+Well, that information actually was published by Bruce Bartlett, who was an advisor to the Republican Party and Bush.

 So he's one of your people that stated that.

-And that's like I said, the fact of the matter is, you know, cutting taxes at a time of war has never been done in American history.
+And that's, like I said, the fact of the matter is, you know, cutting taxes at a time of war has never been done in American history.

-And the idiocy of the Republican Party is instead of you're screaming around, screaming and talking about a hell a president that's trying to spend money on a decent health care program.
+And the idiocy of the Republican Party is instead of you're screaming around, screaming and talking about a president that's trying to spend money on a decent health care program, that to me is where the idiocy is, sir.

-Well that to me is where it is.
+That to me is where it is.

 He's one of your people.